-The UA College of Optical Sciences will hold its fourth annual Laser Fun Day as SOCk, its undergraduate and graduate student organization, brings the science of optics alive for area elementary and middle-school children.
+The University of Arizona College of Optical Sciences will hold its fifth annual Laser Fun Day as SOCk, its undergraduate and graduate student organization, brings the science of optics alive for area elementary- and middle-school children.
+The educational extravaganza takes place on Saturday, Feb.
+28 from 10 a.m. to 3 p.m. in the Meinel Building, 1630 E. University Blvd. on the UA campus.
 Admission is free and open to the public.

 This year, Laser Fun Day is part of the celebration of the International Year of Light, as declared by the United Nations.
 Visitors to the event this year will learn how light and light based technologies have impacted agriculture, education, energy, health and communications.